Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

         inclusive determines whether BACs that overlap the start and end locations should be included

 getRestrictionMap(name, enzyme)
-    Given the name of a BAC and an enzyme, returns the cut locations for that pair
+    Given the name of a BAC and an enzyme, returns the cut locations

 ## Use
 Ensure you are on a computer/ server that can handle a large throughput and can be left for some time to download/ process everything as well as some space to save the database.